 1. You Need More Space

-In upgrading your house size, you should consider your financial strength which will determine if you can upgrade or not.
-Most people are making financial decisions that they are not ripe for ignoring their financial strength.
-Consider the monthly payment cost, the insurance, the taxes, your expenditures, and most important cost of getting to your place of work.
+In upgrading your house size, you should consider your financial strength, which will determine if you can upgrade or not.
+Most people make financial decisions that they are not ripe for, ignoring their financial strength.
+Consider the monthly payment cost, the insurance, the taxes, expenditures, and the most important cost of getting to your place of work.

-Use a mortgage calculator to know what to expect as regards your monthly mortgage payment.
+Use a mortgage calculator to know what to expect regarding your monthly mortgage payment.

 3. Working From Home